jedi-academy/learn-2420/data/syllabus.md

 ) (RH124).
 Students will need to register online with Gilmore Global’s [Red Hat Academy learning portal](https://rhlearn.gilmore.ca), to gain access to the student guide.
 Alternately, or additionally, Red Hat's [System Administrator's Guide](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/System_Administrators_Guide/index.html) will be a valuable reference.
-- Students may need to install two [CentOS 7](https://centos.org) instances, in [virtualized containers](virtualbox.org), to perform lab exercises.
+- Students will need to install several [CentOS 7](https://centos.org) instances, in [virtualized containers](virtualbox.org) and/or using a [virtual machine](https://www.vmware.com/products/workstation-pro.html), to perform lab exercises.
+- Students will need to purchase a Raspberry Pi starter kit (about $100), possibly split with a partner, to complete the assignments.

 ## Other information
 This course builds on Red Hat Inc's System Administration I course, which has an online student guide available